Fortunately, there are two savings plans available to help parents save money that also provide certain tax benefits. Let's take a closer look.

 The account owner may change beneficiary designation from one to another in the same family.
 Funds in the account roll over tax-free for the benefit of the new beneficiary.

 Tip: In 2009, the American Recovery and Reinvestment Act (ARRA) added expenses for computer technology/equipment or Internet access to the list of qualifying expenses.
 Software designed for sports, games, or hobbies does not qualify, unless it is predominantly educational in nature.
 In general, however, expenses for computer technology are not considered qualified expenses.

 Gift Tax.
 For gift tax purposes, contributions are treated as completed gifts even though the account owner has the right to withdraw them.
-Thus they qualify for the up-to-$14,000 annual gift tax exclusion in 2013 (up $1,000 from 2012).
+Thus they qualify for the up-to-$14,000 annual gift tax exclusion in 2014 (same as 2013).
 One contributing more than $14,000 may elect to treat the gift as made in equal installments over the year of gift and the following four years, so that up to $70,000 can be given tax-free in the first year.

 However, a rollover from one beneficiary to another in a younger generation is treated as a gift from the first beneficiary, an odd result for an act the "giver" may have had nothing to do with.

 Estate Tax.
 Funds in the account at the designated beneficiary's death are included in the beneficiary's estate, another odd result, since those funds may not be available to pay the tax.